Luye Pharma Ltd: Methodological note for HCP/ORDM/HCO disclosure 2025

 • The CRP is published on the bidding entity’s website.

-Bidding entities must take steps to ensure they have their own CRP as soon as reasonably practicable and should note that the ability to rely on a parent organisation’s Carbon Reduction Plan may only be a temporary measure under this selection criterion.
 The Carbon Reduction Plan should be updated regularly (at least annually) and published and clearly signposted on the supplier’s UK website.
 It should be approved by a director (or equivalent senior leadership) within the supplier’s organisation to demonstrate a clear commitment to emissions reduction at the highest level.
 Suppliers may wish to adopt the key objectives of the Carbon Reduction Plan within their strategic plans.

 A template for the Carbon Reduction Plan is set out below.
 Please complete and publish your Carbon Reduction Plan in accordance with the reporting standard published alongside this PPN.